alirezamotalebikhah/Postgres/README.md

 - **Community**: Thanks to all viewers who provide feedback and suggestions
 - **Open Source**: Built using amazing open-source tools like Python, PostgreSQL, and SQLAlchemy

-## 📄 License

-This educational repository is available for learning purposes.
-Please refer to individual lesson materials for specific usage guidelines.

 ---